derrikdennis/sql-challenge/README.md

 All eight analysis have been carefully coded into the DataAnalysis.sqlfile.
 Each analysis also creates a view which can be seen in the SQL-Database.

-## Section 4.0 BPM
+## Section 4.0 Bonus Section

-Finally I take a deeper dive in the data, transferring SQL tables over into distinct dataframes  focused on the salaries class.
+Finally I take a deeper dive in the data, transferring SQL tables over into distinct Pandas DataFrames  focused on the salaries class.
 Two charts are made: a histogram of salaries grouped in bands of $5K, an a look at average salaries by job title.
-Fjnally,  APril Fools to you too.
+Finally,  the jist of the joke was made clear.
+April Fools to you too.
 In July.